MattPM/Rthink/Chapter 5. DAGs multiple regression causal inference/ch5.md

                 })
               )

-# NOTE
-# this is how I would normally write this, this is equivalent to the above
+# I would normally structure like below, this is equivalent to above
 ls = list()
 for (i in 1:length(A_seq)) {
   ls[[i]] =